ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 ### Checking if the view document is focused

-You can check if the view document is focused using its {@link framework/guides/deep-dive/observables observable} `isFocused` property.
+You can check if the view document is focused using its {@link framework/guides/deep-dive/observables observable} {@link module:engine/view/document~Document#isFocused} property.
 Create an editor instance and execute the following code:

 ```js
 console.log( editor.editing.view.document.isFocused );